jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 ### Crawl Space

-1. Cut concrete footer blocking crawl space access.
-Enlarge crawl space access and add cover/access hatch.
-2. Replace heat tape and insulate pipes as needed.
+1. Replace heat tape and insulate pipes as needed.
 Add additional heat tape to unprotected sections if any.
 Heat tape in crawl space is old, so replace with new.
 Let me know if the lifetime is less than 5 years.
-3. Add/replace under-floor insulation.
-4. Do we need to replace the cast-iron drain?
+2. Do we need to replace the cast-iron drain?
 I assume ABS is recommended for the drains.
 Please advise.
-5. I assume PEX is the best choice for supply plumbing.
+3. I assume PEX is the best choice for supply plumbing.
 Please don't re-use existing copper pipe.

 ## Doors